Frequently Asked Questions

 What are your Travel Expenses?

 Domestic Transportation beyond 90 miles of 60532 is billed at a rate of $0.50 per mile, per photographer.
 Destination Weddings are considered events occurring more than 300 miles from 60532.
-An airfare per diem is provided for Destination Weddings at a rate of $300.00 per photographer.
+An airfare per diem is provided for Destination Weddings at a rate of $300.00 per photographer which includes airfare and extra baggage fees for our equipment.
 A lodging and ground transportation per diem of $300.00 per night is provided in the lower 48 US States and $400.00 beyond.
 Each wedding requires a minimum of a two night stay to ensure we arrive the day prior to your wedding and stay for the entirety of your wedding day and night.
 As an example, a wedding occurring in Miami, Florida requires 2 airfare per diems ($300.00/pp = $600.00) in addition to 2 lodging and ground transportation per diems of $300.00 per night (2 night minimum) for a total of $1,200.00 travel expenses.
-We provide 3 hours of complimentary coverage applicable to rehearsal or a day-after session to offset the cost of travel expenses (an 1,800.00 value).
+We provide 3 hours of complimentary coverage applicable to rehearsal and/or a day-after session to offset the cost of travel expenses (an 1,800.00 value).

 How do I reserve my wedding date?